-What should I do to prepare for an IEP meeting?
+How should I prepare for an IEP meeting?

 - Communicate with your child's teachers.
-You can periodically ask to see data from their IEP goals or see work samples.
-Ask off the record about your child's behavior and any other concerns you have.
+You can periodically ask to see data from their IEP goals or see work samples (GET THIS INTO IEP).
+Ask off the record about your child's performance and behavior and any other concerns you have.
 Share your goals for your child and request any supports or evaluations you believe may be necessary.
 This can lay the groundwork for common understanding and hopefully an easier IEP meeting. - Ask for any evaluations (functional behavioral assessments, OT, assistive technology, etc. you believe are necessary at any point, but always put these requests in writing (e-mails count)! - During triennial IEPs, you should receive results of any testing and an explanation of the results well ahead of time.
-If you don't think testing or academic performance reflect your child's abilities or potential you can ask for an Independent Educational Evaluation (IEE) at the IEP meeting---put it in writing!
-You can ask for an IEE during any procedural meeting or submit, in writing, at any time.

-What should I do to prepare for an IEP meeting? (cont.)
+How should I prepare for an IEP meeting? (cont.)

-- You should receive the draft goals your school is proposing in time for you to thoughtfully review (some schools allow 72 hours, others allow up to two weeks).
+- You should receive the draft goals your school is proposing in time for you to thoughtfully review (72 hours is the goal).
 If you don't believe you've had adequate time to review goals, ask the school to postpone the meeting.
-These goals are not set in stone-you should question them and suggest appropriate revisions if you disagree with them. - Ask the professionals your child is working with outside of school to weigh in on goals, placement, accommodations, testing or anything else you believe appropriate before your meeting.
+These goals are not set in stone-you should question them and suggest appropriate revisions if you disagree and add to them as you believe is appropriate. - Ask the professionals your child is working with outside of school to weigh in on goals, placement, accommodations, testing or anything else you believe appropriate before your meeting.
 You can provide written recommendations from these professionals at the meeting or ask them to attend your meeting. - Don't be afraid to ask for more time to prepare if you believe you need it.